-Change management is a process of minimising risks involved with organisational, behavioural and structural changes into the IT environment.
+Change management is a process of minimizing risks involved with organizational, behavioral and structural changes into the IT environment.
 Adapting your business to any such changes is an overwhelming process and it may lead to service disruptions, if not proactively performed.
-Change management process is always recommended to start with a complete change implementation plan, right from submission, planning, implementation, post implementation review and closure.
+Change management process is always recommended to start with a complete change implementation plan, right from submission, planning, implementation, post-implementation review, and closure.

 We can classify change into three types based on the impact and risk involved.

-Standard – These changes pose a very low risk on business and it is easy to prioritise and implement.
-It follows a procedure or work instruction that doesn’t require approval in risk management perspective.
+Standard – These changes pose a very low risk on business and it is easy to prioritize and implement.
+It follows a procedure or work instruction that doesn’t require approval in a risk management perspective.

 Emergency – A change, which is to be implemented immediately to ensure business continuity.
-Every stage of the process demands getting approvals from change manager and change advisory board members, often referred as CAB.
+Every stage of the process demands to get approvals from change management and change advisory board members, often referred to as CAB.

 Processes involved in change management are: